PanPraescribens/primitive-survival/README.md

  - New: updated Russian translation - thanks @Zigthehedge
  - New: German translation - thanks @Kiava
- - New: Attach pelts to vertical surfaces @Vallen
+ - New: Attach pelts to vertical surfaces (as animal heads) @Vallen
- - New: melt down lures and metal fishing hooks
+ - New: Fish jerky and new grid recipe (1 knife, 4 fillets,1 salt) @l33tmaan
- - New: Fish jerky and new recipe @l33tmaan
+ - New: melt down lures and metal fishing hooks in a crucible
- - New: Soup and stew recipes for all raw jerky types and mutated fish
+ - New: Soup and stew recipes added for all raw jerky types and mutated fish
- - Tweak: Fish satiety, fish fillets - See the newly added tables in the documentation for details - thanks @Boomer Bill
+ - Tweak: Fish satiety and fish fillet modifications - See the newly added tables in the documentation for details - thanks @Boomer Bill
- - Tweak: All jerky stack sizes to 256
+ - Tweak: All jerky stack sizes increased to 256
  - Tweak: Made monkey bridge less expensive to craft (thanks @JakeCool19 for mentioning that on Discord)
  - TO DO:  can't pick up worms if i'm carrying a container on my back, the Shift-Rclick conflicts with the carry mod - @Amenophiz
  - Fixed: Added missing textures in pot/bowl for Perch and Carp - thanks @samkee00